 - 1. Communicates effectively, orally and in writing, in college, public school, and educational community related contexts with professionals and colleagues. - 2.
-Addresses colleagues, faculty and staff, and school site personnel in a professional and positive manner.
-Violence, threats of violence, intimidation, stalking, and similar behaviors towards K-12 students, college students, faculty, and/or TCSJ employees on the part of candidates shall lead to immediate dismissal from the program. - 3.
 Deals effectively and professionally with disagreements.

 Punctuality, Late Assignments, Preparedness

 - 1. Meets deadlines for assignments. - 2.
 Notifies supervisor/faculty in advance of absences and makes appropriate arrangements for classroom activities/instruction during absences. - 3.
 Attends courses regularly and punctually.